QuantumSpectre/CommissionManager/README.md

 4. Make your application an API - It is an API

-5. Make your application a CRUD API - It's my understanding that since I can Create, Retrieve, Update, and Delete objects from my database it is a crud API.
+5. Make your application a CRUD API - It's my understanding that since I you can create, retrieve, update, and delete objects from my database it is a CRUD API.

 6. Make your application asynchronous - I have used async methods at every opportunity